newhavenrb/dpir/Discussion-Questions.md

 ## Chapter 3: Template Methods

+From Wikipedia:

+> The control structure (inversion of control) that is the result of the application of a template pattern is often referred to as the Hollywood Principle: "Don't call us, we'll call you."

 * When have you found yourself using **Template** before? _benjaminoakes_
 * When have you wished you _hadn't_ used **Template** before? _benjaminoakes_
 * One thing I find tricky about the Template Method pattern is picking